-The outreach teams and service based drop-in centers access translation services to assist those with limited English proficiency.
-The teams and service based programs conduct outreach to community organizations serving specific populations to make them aware of available services and encourage communities that don't traditionally access services to connect with the outreach teams when assistance is needed.
+The outreach teams & service based drop-in centers access translation services to assist those with limited English proficiency.
+The teams & service based programs conduct outreach to community groups serving specific populations to make them aware of available services & encourage communities that don't traditionally access services to connect with the outreach teams when assistance is needed.